core-wg/comi/draft-ietf-core-comi.md

 In case a request is received which cannot be processed properly, the CoMI server MUST return an error message.
 This error message MUST contain a CoAP 4.xx or 5.xx response code.

-Errors returned by a CoMI server can be broken in two categories, those associated to the CoAP protocol itself and those generated during the validation of the YANG data model constrains as described in [RFC7950] section 8.
+Errors returned by a CoMI server can be broken into two categories, those associated to the CoAP protocol itself and those generated during the validation of the YANG data model constrains as described in [RFC7950] section 8.

 The following list of common CoAP errors should be implemented by CoMI servers.
 This list is not exhaustive, other errors defined by CoAP and associated RFCs may be applicable.